 PEOPLE IN PRAGUE:

-I found that the Czech people are super dog-loving!
-During a long outing, my human accidentally spilled the entire bottled water.
-She subsequently went into a nearby convenience store to buy new water for me.
-Although she didn’t have any cash on her at the time (and unfortunately, the store didn’t take credit cards), the store owner gave her FREE bottled water as soon as she mentioned that it was for her thirsty dog a.k.a.
+AWOOOO, I’m dropping my jaws down for an open mouth smiley face just thinking about the dog-lovin’ Czechs!
+My stylish rat tail is wagging as I found that the Czech people are supaw dog-loving.
+During a long outing, my human accidentally spilled the entire bottled water that she had packed for my water breaks.
+Seeing that I was thirsty at the time, she panicked and hurried into a nearby convenience store/souvenir shop to buy new water for me.
+Although she didn’t have any cash on her at the time because we were departing the next day (and unfortunately, the store didn’t take credit cards), the store owner gave her FREE bottled water as soon as she mentioned that it was for her thirsty dog a.k.a.
 ME!
-The sweet store owner quickly avowed, “Just take it!”
-No questions were asked.
+The sweet store owner quickly motioned, “Just take it!”
+No questions asked.
+He didn’t even verify that she had a dog because I was outside with my other human.
 Now, that’s some real compassion for animals!

 PARKS IN PRAGUE: